sdsu-its/flask-parscore-for-canvas/README.md

 			These events can be called from the server side with the .emit function

-			All events can have additional arguments passed and recieved as long as the event declaration allows for them
+			All events can have additional arguments passed and recieved as long as the event declaration allows for them Login system:
+		The first page at localhost/ is a login page that queries for username and password

+		When the form is submmited the information is passed back to the server

+		The server checks if the information is valid

+		if the info is valid an event will be sent back to the client that loads the home page